zinja-coder/jadx-mcp-server/README.md

 [READ HERE](https://github.com/zinja-coder/jadx-ai?tab=readme-ov-file#%EF%B8%8F-getting-started)

+## 🛣️ Future Roadmap

+ - Add Support for apktool

+ - Add support for hermes code (ReactNative Application)

+ - Add more useful MCP Tools

+ - Make LLM be able to modify code on JADX

+## NOTE For Contributors

+ - The files related to JADX-AI can be found under `/jadx-ai/jadx-gui/src/main/java/jadx/gui/plugins/` which are [here](https://github.com/zinja-coder/jadx-ai)

+ - The files related to **jadx-mcp-server** can be found in this repository only.

 ## 🙏 Credits

 This project is a fork of the original JADX, an amazing open-source Android decompiler created and maintained by [@skylot](https://github.com/skylot).
 All core decompilation logic belongs to them.
 I have only extended it to support my MCP server with AI capabilities.